 The noise influences the shape of the tuning curve, with stronger noise linearizing the curve.
 The linearity of the curve is important, because coding fraction is a linear measure.
-For strong input signals (around 15mV) the curve is almost linear, resulting in coding fractions close to 1.
+For strong input signals (around 13mV) the curve is almost linear, resulting in coding fractions close to 1.
+For signal amplitudes in this range firing rate is almost independent of noise strength.
+This tells us that the increase in coding fraction that follows a change in noise strength we saw in previous chapters is not simply due to the neurons spiking more frequently.
 For slow signals (1Hz cutoff frequency, up to 10Hz) the results from the tuning curve and the simulation for large populations of neurons match very well (figure 1.3) over a range of signal strengths, base inputs to the neurons and noise strength.
-This means that the LIF-neuron tuning curve gives us a very good approximation for the limit of encoded information that can be achieved by summing over independent, identical LIF-neurons with intrinsic noise.
-For faster signals, the coding fraction calculated through the tuning curve stays constant, as the tuning curve only deforms the signal.
-As shown in figure 1.3 e) and f), the coding fraction of the LIF-neuron ensemble drops with increasing frequency.
-Hence for high frequency signals the tuning curve ceases to be a good predictor of the encoding quality of the ensemble.
+This means that the LIF-neuron tuning curve gives us a very good approximation for the limit of encoded information that can be achieved